lokutech/Modern-Arabic-Prose-1/README.md

 Some words either have a mistake, or missing tashkeel, or need to be verified that are correct are highlighted in yellow.
 Sentences end with 'أن' and missing tashkeel are highlighed in blue.
 Page 58 is missing.
-I will be happy to add it if someone has access to the print and can send a phone of the missing page.
+I will be happy to add it if someone has access to the print and can send a photo of the missing page.